Personal Safety

 Being found in possession of a flare or firework at a music event is now a criminal offence.
 Anyone found in possession will be removed from site and could face up to 3 months in prison and/or a fine.

 Carbon monoxide (CO) is a colourless, odourless, highly poisonous gas that can kill in minutes.
 Never take a portable barbecue – or lit charcoal – into an enclosed space like a tent or caravan.
-Disposable BBQs and campfires are banned at Reading 2023.
+Disposable BBQs and campfires are banned at Rockstar Energy presents Reading 2025.
 Make sure exhaust fumes from generators are properly vented away from occupied areas.

 If you think you have potentially been exposed to carbon monoxide whilst at the festival, please contact a steward immediately.